Quieter wind beneath the wings

 “In realistic engineering problems in aeroacoustics, the interactions between the turbulent airflow and the surface are important,” says Boukharfane.
 “One of our main challenges was how to model compressible airflows across the surface under high turbulence with sufficient accuracy to predict the separation of the airflow over a smoothly curved surface and its reattachment near the trailing edge.”

-“The WMLES approach used in this work allows us to reproduce many of the key qualitative features of the airflow seen in experiments, as well as noise-related characteristics such as the wall pressure spectra.
-Importantly, we have also shown that the method is valid for high speed and highly turbulent flow,” says Boukharfane.
+“The WMLES approach used in this work allows us to reproduce many of the key qualitative features of the airflow seen in experiments, as well as noise-related characteristics, such as the wall pressure spectra.
+Importantly, we have also shown that the method is valid for high speed and highly turbulent flows,” says Boukharfane.

-The algorithm described in the paper is the latest in a suite of tools developed by the Advanced Algorithms and Numerical Simulations Laboratory, and builds on a collaboration with the Higher Institute of Aeronautics and Space in France under the Clean Sky Joint Undertaking of the European Union.
+The algorithm described in the paper is the latest in a suite of tools developed by the group and builds upon a collaboration with the Higher Institute of Aeronautics and Space in France under the Clean Sky Joint Undertaking of the European Union.
 Some of these tools are currently being used and tested by NASA, Airbus and the National Institute of Aerospace in Virginia.

 Boukharfane, R., Parsani, M. & Bodart, J. Characterization of pressure fluctuations within a controlled–diffusion blade boundary layer using the equilibrium wall–modelled LES.
 Scientific Reports 10, 12735 (2020).| article